geirdybbugt/Community-By-GeirDybbugt/MicrosoftTeams/BugFix_Feb2022/README.md

 # Bugfix for Teams due to issues with Audio/Video introduced in certain environments after 1.5.x update
 <br>
-Details about bug can be founde here: https://dybbugt.no/2022/2067/
+Details about bug can be found here: https://dybbugt.no/2022/2067/

 # TeamsVDI-NonVDI-BugFix_2022.ps1
 **|—-This package was created due to an apparent bug on Microsoft Teams introduced in the 1.5 release from Microsoft**